wweiradio/pkg-relative-import/README.md

  * relative import applys only in package
  * whether it is a package depends on where to launch the command.
 The directory containing the launching python file is not treated as package anymore

-from above explanation, you can see why [[http://stackoverflow.com/questions/1918539/can-anyone-explain-pythons-relative-imports# | relative import does not work]]
+from above explanation, you can see why the [relative import does not work](http://stackoverflow.com/questions/1918539/can-anyone-explain-pythons-relative-imports#)

 ## start.py